 When we got back, we had a bunch of cherries.
 For a brief moment, I thought about trying to process, dry, and roast them myself.

-However, milling of the parchment without dedicated equipment is incredibly tedious.
+However, milling the parchment without dedicated equipment is incredibly tedious.
 So I decided to prepare the seeds to be planted instead.
-Since I have way more seeds than I could ever plant, why not give it away to other coffee lovers so they can see for themselves how awesome Liberica is?
+Since I have way more seeds than I could ever plant, why not give them away to other coffee lovers so they can see for themselves how awesome Liberica is?

 When you buy green coffee, it’s rather challenging to get the seed to grow since it’s been dried to around 11 percent moisture.
 However, when the coffee is still in the parchment, it is quite viable.